benob/pyrogue/docs/documentation.md

 The align parameter selects the anchoring point of the text compared to the coordinates (x, y).
 Valid values are `rl.ALIGN_LEFT`, `rl.ALIGN_RIGHT` and `rl.ALIGN_CENTER`.

-Note that only characters from 32 to 127 can be printed (both when using a TTF font or a tileset).
+Note that only characters from 32 to 127 can be printed from TTF fonts.
+All tiles from 1 to 255 can be printed from a tileset (except `\n`).

 ```python
 font = rl.Font('font.ttf', 10)